Florida Legislative Investigation Committee: Aftermath

-Although his committee folded when the Legislature withdrew funding, Johns remained proud of his work:

-In a 1972 interview, Charley Johns said he saw the committee as a way to stamp out homosexuality.
-He said he was particularly disturbed by the number of homosexuals at U.F.
-"I don't get no love out of hurting people.
+Johns remained proud of his work.
+In 1972 he told an interviewer: "I don't get no love out of hurting people.
 But that situation in Gainesville, my Lord have mercy.
 I never saw nothing like it in my life.
 If we saved one boy from being made homosexual, it was justified."

-Victims of the witch-hunt felt differently, however.
-When interviewed in 2000 for the movie Behind Closed Doors, Art Coppleston said:
+The Committee's targets continued to feel its impact on their lives.
+When interviewed in 2000 for the documentary film Behind Closed Doors, Art Coppleston said:

-I moved on to a successful and somewhat normal life as a gay man. …But, never far in the background, has lurked the shadow of Investigator Tileston and the gnawing feeling that what I am, the very essence of my being, is somehow wrong.
-Bad.
-Sinful.
-Unworthy.
-I will probably never rid myself of those feelings.
-But time, and the new knowledge that others know about what went on in Florida some 40 years ago, makes those feelings a lot easier to bear.

-The Florida Legislative Investigation Committee has been called Florida's version of McCarthyism, and a Florida version of the House Un-American Activities Committee.

-Resolution of apology

-State Representative Evan Jenne and State Senator Lauren Book in 2019 introduced a resolution with "a formal and heartfelt apology".
-The resolution has not yet passed, and they do not expect immediate approval.
+In 2019 State Representative Evan Jenne and State Senator Lauren Book introduced a resolution with "a formal and heartfelt apology".
+They did not expect immediate approval.

 Documentary films

 In 2000, University of Florida student Allyson A. Beutke produced a half-hour documentary on the workings of the Johns Committee, Behind Closed Doors, as her master's thesis in mass communication.
 The film aired on PBS stations in Florida and was shown at the Tampa International Gay and Lesbian Film Festival as part of the "In Our Backyards: Florida Filmmakers" screening in October 2001.
 The documentary was also screened at the Florida Film Festival in Orlando during June 2002.
 It also aired on The Education Channel in Tampa as part of the Independents' Film Festival in July 2002.
 The film earned a Louis Wolfson II Media History Center Film and Video Award.

 In 2011, a class of students at the University of Central Florida produced a film that continued work done by Beutke and others, entitled The Committee.
 It chronicles the legacy of FLIC and Charley Johns, and interviews some of the same figures from Behind Closed Doors.
 The documentary was nominated for two Suncoast Emmys for 2014 and was awarded an Emmy for Best Historical Documentary for 2014.